A morning visit to the Egyptian Museum of Antiquities in Cairo.

 Visiting the Pyramids of Giza is one of the main reasons why tourists visit Cairo, and the hotels in and around Tahrir Square all offer a central location with good transport options.

-Most tours offer pick ups from the accommodation in Tahrir Square.
+Most of the budget tours offer pick ups from the accommodation in Tahrir Square.

 Here is a recommendation for different budget levels.